 Do you have any big plans for dinner yet?
-I posted a romantic pasta recipe a few weeks ago, but today I thought I’d share something more kid-friendly because kids love Valentine’s Day too.
+I posted a romantic pasta recipe a few weeks ago, but today I thought I’d share something more kid-friendly.
+After all, kids love Valentine’s Day too!

-I breaded and fried heart-shaped ravioli (from Olivieri) and served them with warm Marinara sauce.
-These crisp bites are cheesy and delicious, and they reheat well too.
+These fried ravioli bites are cheesy and delicious, and they reheat well too.
 Imagine a bowl of these sitting on the table at a casual dinner or a kid’s party – cute right?
 The kids can even help out by dunking the ravioli pieces in the buttermilk, and sprinkling the cheese on top at the end.
 Getting them involved not only makes them feel accomplished, but they are more inclined to eat food that they’ve helped prepare (true story!).